 Female Pelvis Ultrasound

-The Female Pelvis Ultrasound uses high frequency sound waves to assess your bladder, female reproductive organs (uterus, ovaries) and the surrounding area including blood vessels, kidneys and the bowel.
+Female pelvis ultrasounds use high frequency sound waves to assess your bladder, female reproductive organs (uterus, ovaries), and the surrounding area including blood vessels, kidneys, and the bowel.

 Please inform the sonographer performing your exam if you have had surgery related to your bladder or reproductive organs.
 The pelvis ultrasound can also assess the position or presence of an intrauterine contraceptive device (IUD).